COMMUNICATION AND DIFFERENCE

 The Grand Atlantic Hotel, Beach Road, Weston-super-Mare, BS23 1BA

 Understanding different styles of thinking & different ways of approaching things

 Based on the de-centring model of Dr Michael Crowe and Jane Ridley; and on meta-programmes from Neuro-Linguistic Programming

-This curse also uses video of a therapist working with a couple.
+This course also uses video of a therapist working with a couple.

 By the end of the workshop you will have:

 - Seen a video of a couple in role-play using decentring and communication skills

 - Practiced listening for values, and helping a couple to discover shared values

 - Learnt about 5 different thinking styles (meta-programmes) that people use